by Brian Czech

 I imagine there are oldsters out there thinking, “Don’t do it you idiot!
 Quit while you’re ahead!”
 They’re probably in their 80s, approaching peak wisdom.
 Compared to them at least, I have the excuse of foolish youth, crappy knees notwithstanding.

 Of course there are (at least) two types of foolishness: foolishness on the facts, and foolishness in deciding whether to discuss the facts.
 In the woke age of hyperactive political correctness, it’s hard to discuss anything about racial differences or propensities.

 Now watch this and ask yourself if there’s a white guy on Earth who can replicate it.
 The “Greek Freak” is one of a kind, no?
 But in reality, Giannis Antetokounmpo is as “Greek” as I am Brazilian.
 He was born in Athens to Nigerian immigrants.

 As with the Thunberg example, I don’t believe in building a generalized argument from a sample size of one, but the Greek Freak is far from the only Nigerian “who got game.”
-Blacks comprise approximately 74% of NBA players; whites less than 20%.
+Blacks comprise approximately 74 percent of NBA players; whites less than 20 percent.
 What’s up with that?

 It’s called racial diversity!
 And it’s beautiful to behold, isn’t it?